replaid/code-kata/README.md

+# Code Kata

+## Instructions

+1. Fork this repo
+1. Write a solution
+1. Get the tests to pass
+1. Write more tests if you want
+1. Create a pull request to this repo when you're ready to submit

 ## Description:

 We want to write calculations using functions and get the results.
 Let's have a look at some examples: